Language

 Is it safe to type my real password here?

-Yes, it's completely safe.
-All analysis is performed entirely in your browser using JavaScript.
-Your password is never sent to any server or stored anywhere.
-You can verify this by checking your browser's network tab — no requests are made after the initial page load.
+Yes.
+All analysis runs entirely in your browser with JavaScript.
+Your password is never sent to a server or stored anywhere.
+You can confirm this by opening your browser's network tab — no requests are made while you type, only the one-time load of the analysis library.

 What is entropy and why does it matter?